PrathmeshYP/Inventory-Management-System/README.md

 - Products are stored in the products table
 - Each product has a quantity column
 - Stock IN → increases quantity
-- Stock OUT → decreases quantity (no negative stock allowed)
+- Stock OUT → decreases quantity
 - Available stock is displayed using a Treeview table
 - All updates are saved permanently in SQLite